 Docker is for developers!
 Welcome to Turreta’s Docker For Developers – Get Up To Speed Real Fast!
-This tutorial helps developers to leverage Docker as a development tool to set up local environments quickly and help developers get up to speed with development real fast.
+This tutorial helps developers leverage Docker as a development tool to set up local environments quickly and help developers get up to speed with development quickly.

-If you are using Docker for development, you are awesome!
+If you are using Docker for development, you are fantastic!

 - 1 Intended Audience

 - 2 KeyCloak Docker Container

 - 4 WordPress And MySQL Docker Containers

 - 9 Deploy Java CLI Application to Docker Image

 - 10 Build an Ubuntu 18.04 Docker Image And Update It